Slander, innuendo, deception, concealment

 Lockout: 7am - May 4th, 2018 - Friday morning.

-The Arizona Cyber Threat Response Alliance (ACTRA) and its leader Frank Grimmelman utilized a loophole, ironically meant to protect the AZCWR from ever being shut down, to forcefully shut down The Arizona Cyber Warfare Range (AZ01) and lockout its operators, leadership and volunteers.
+The Arizona Cyber Threat Response Alliance (ACTRA), now NACRA, and its leader Frank Grimmelman utilized a loophole, ironically meant to protect the AZCWR from ever being shut down, to forcefully shut down The Arizona Cyber Warfare Range (AZ01) and lockout its operators, leadership and volunteers.

 The stated pretence for this action was to "take inventory".
 There are several facts that prove this assertion is false;